-\textbf{2.} The restriction $pl=qr$ seems to be necessary for the Pfaffian point process property, and we don't fully understand its origin.
+\textbf{1.2.} The restriction $pl=qr$ seems to be necessary for the Pfaffian point process property, and we don't fully understand its origin.
 Luckily, in the large scale diffusive limits explained below this restriction plays no role.
-Indeed the continuum systems depend on three parameters, for example two controlling the diffusion and drift rates and one the branching rate, and all these models are Pfaffian point processes.
-For the four parameter lattice models, there exist duality functions even when the the restriction $pl=qr$ is not true, and it would be of interest to examine whether some other algebraic structure holds for the correlation functions.
+Indeed the limit continuum systems depend on three parameters.
+This is consistent with the three parameters that can be used in the Brownian net, for example the two drift parameters and a common diffusion parameter for the left and right paths, which together determine the branching rate, see \cite{SS:08}.
+For the four parameter lattice models, there exist Markov duality functions even when the the restriction $pl=qr$ is not true, and it would be of interest to examine whether some other algebraic structure holds for the correlation functions.